-Within 10 calendar days of a measured exceedance, corrective action must be taken by the owner or operator such as, but not limited to, cover maintenance or repair, or well vacuum adjustments and the grid must be re-monitored.
+Initiate corrective action within five calendar days of a measured exceedance such as, but not limited to, cover maintenance or repair, or well vacuum adjustments, and the grid shall be re-monitored within 10 calendar days of the measured exceedance.

+If the re-monitoring of the grid performed pursuant to section 95469(a)(2)(B) shows a second exceedance, additional corrective action shall be initiated within five calendar days after the second exceedance and the grid shall be re-monitored again no later than 10 calendar days after the second exceedance.

+If the re-monitoring of the grid shows that there is no longer an exceedance, the grid shall be re-monitored one month from the initial exceedance.

+If the re-monitoring of the grid performed pursuant to section 95469(a)(2)(B) shows that there is no longer an exceedance, the grid shall be re-monitored one month from the initial exceedance.

-If the re-monitoring of the grid shows a second exceedance, additional corrective action must be taken and the location must be re-monitored again no later than 10 calendar days after the second exceedance.
+If the one-month re-monitoring of the grid shows a second exceedance, additional corrective action shall be initiated within five calendar days after the second exceedance and the grid shall be re-monitored again no later than 10 calendar days after the second exceedance.

-If the re-monitoring in section 95469(a)(2)(B)1. shows a third exceedance, the owner or operator must install a new or replacement well as determined to achieve compliance no later than 120 calendar days after detecting the third exceedance, or it is a violation of this subarticle.
+If the re-monitoring shows a third exceedance, the owner or operator shall notify the Executive Officer as specified in section 95470(b)(9) within 30 calendar days after detecting the third exceedance, and shall install a new or replacement well, unless an alternative remedy is approved pursuant to section 95469(a)(3), as determined to achieve compliance and as confirmed through re-monitoring no later than 120 calendar days after detecting the initial exceedance, or it is a violation of this subarticle.

-Any closed or inactive MSW landfill, or any closed or inactive areas on an active MSW landfill that has no monitored exceedances of the limit specified in section 95465(a)(2) after 4 consecutive quarterly monitoring periods may monitor annually.
-Any exceedances of the limits specified in section 95465(a)(2) detected during the annual monitoring that can not be remediated within 10 calendar days will result in a return to quarterly monitoring of the landfill.
+If all closed areas with final cover have no monitored exceedances of the limit specified in section 95465(a)(2) after four consecutive quarterly monitoring periods, the closed area with final cover may be monitored every three quarters.
+Any exceedances of the limit specified in section 95465(a)(2) detected in the area being monitored every three quarters, including during compliance inspections, shall result in a return to quarterly monitoring of the entire landfill surface.

-Any exceedances of the limits specified in section 95465(a)(2) detected during any compliance inspections will result in a return to quarterly monitoring of the landfill.
+Any exceedances of the limits specified in section 95465(a)(2) detected during any compliance inspections are a violation of this subarticle.